-If, due to the age of a custodial installation, lighting controls cannot be used then upgrading to LED lighting can instantly save energy.
+If lighting controls can not be used, to modify lighting levels and reduce energy consumption, then upgrading to LED lighting can instantly save energy.

 Custodial luminaires with a removable internal gear tray enable quick and simple technology upgrades, without the expense and inconvenience of replacing an entire light fitting.

 In a custodial environment moving prisoners to other locations, so that building work can be undertaken, can be a logistical nightmare.

 By quickly and simply upgrading existing luminaires to LED, utilising replacement gear trays, the installed lighting will use less energy and run for longer – reducing ongoing maintenance.